-6.2 Translocation Site Preparation
+6.3 Translocation Site Preparation

-As the translocation will occur immediately after collection, the Translocation Site will need to be prepared prior to translocation.
-The collection methods entail digging within the Translocation Site before collecting a translocation section form the impact area and placing the section into the hole within the Translocation Site.
+As the translocation will occur immediately after collection, the existing Translocation Site will be prepared prior to translocation.
+The collection methods entail digging within the Translocation Site before collecting a translocation section from the MOD 1 impact area and placing the section into the hole within the Translocation Site.

 Site preparation includes the removal of threatening processes that may impact upon the success of plant survival.
 These include weed control, protection from herbivory and management of fire risks.
-An irrigation system may be required to ensure moisture levels remain adequate for plant survival.
+An irrigation system is also available to ensure moisture levels remain adequate for plant survival.